Ancient Israel's Judges

 The book of Joshua found in the Bible was actually written by the prophet Samuel, who also penned the book of Judges.

-Joshua was 85 years old when the Israelites crossed the Jordan river to enter the Promised Land.
+Joshua was 85 years old when children of Israel crossed the Jordan river to enter the Promised Land.
 According to Jewish historian Josephus, He governed for twenty-five years, from the time of entering the Land of Canaan to his death at the age of 110 (1405 to 1380 B.C.).
-A case can be made, however, that Joshua did not begin as a true Judge of Israel until the division of the promised land occurred seven years after the people entered it (1398 to 1380).
+A case can be made, however, that Joshua did not begin as a true Judge of Israel until the division of the Promised Land occurred seven years after the people entered it (1398 to 1380).

 Othniel's wife Achsah (his first cousin) was given to him by Caleb after he defeated the Canaanite city of Kirjath-sepher (Joshua 15:16 - 17).